whiplashmerch/whiplash_api/README.md

 Whiplash API V1 - Ruby Client
 ================================

-This library provides a wrapper around the Whiplash Merchandising REST API for use within Ruby apps or via the console.
+This library provides a wrapper around the [Whiplash][whiplash] [Merchandising REST API][api] for use within Ruby apps or via the console.

 ### Note

 **If you are using a Rails app, the advised approach is to use ActiveResource.
-You can get started or gain inspiration from our example Rails app: https://github.com/ideaoforder/whiplash-rails-example**
+You can get started or gain inspiration from our [example Rails app][app]: **

 ### Requirements

-- Ruby 1.8.7+
+- Ruby 1.9.2+
 - Rubygems
 - JSON
 - ActiveResource

 A valid API key is required to authenticate requests.
 You can find your API key on your customer account page.

+You can, also, use the test API key `Hc2BHTn3bcrwyPooyYTP` to test this client.

 ### Installation